Salt Water Disposal Well Lease

 Christi

 We did not have a contract in place.
 I did get all the disposal records from the RRC.
 It is the same oil company.
-At this time, because the well is not disposing there are trucks that come all day to collect salt water that is piped in from other fields.
-As far as cleanup, There is a bubble on one of the rusty tanks, fence lines needs to be cleared.
+At this time, because the well is not disposing, there are trucks that come all day to collect salt water that is piped in from other fields.
+As far as cleanup, there is a bubble on one of the rusty tanks, fence lines need to be cleared.
 It is about a mile from the main road that trucks come in and out.
-It just looks like a huge eye sore.
+It just looks like a huge eyesore.
 The plant is closer to the main road and looks really old.
-They were two small buildings that were torn down but never hauled off.
+There were two small buildings that were torn down but never hauled off.
 When we build our home, it will have a direct side view of the plant.
-It is just a big eye sore.
+It is just a big eyesore.

 charles s mallory said: